mcpzi/Podonator/README.md

 python fisheyeCalibration.py
 ```
 It will output the values for K and d, just copy and paste those values in ```PodonatorLib.py```.
 Note : The script will only read PNG images by default, if you're using jpeg then change the parameter value in line 20.

+### Perspective correction
+Perspective correction will be necessary if the cameras are tilted.
+Follow the procedure below to determine and apply the correction :
+1. Cut a rectangle out of a cardboard, its length and width should cover all feet sizes
+2. Place the cardboard on the orthotics scanner so that it is visible by camera 1
+3. Capture the image from the corresponding camera with a regular image capture tool (do not apply any image correction)
+4. Open the image and get the coordinates of each corner of the rectangle (use XnView or Paint.NET for example)
+5. Change the values in ```PodonatorLib.py``` : reference_cam1 = np.float32([[x1, y1],[x2, y2],[x3, y3],[x4, y4]]) where x1, y1 are the coordinates of the top left corner, x2, y2 the top right corner, x3, y3 the bottom left corner and x4, y4 the bottom right corner
+6. Repeat the procedure for camera 2 and change the values of reference_cam2

 ## Usage
 Run the script (use the parameters below if needed), press the Space bar to capture the images or press Esc to exit.